How to adjust the pitch of a GA E-Props on Rotax 9xx ?

 PROCEDURE:

-1/ Adjust the pitch as recommended on the Propeller Identification Sheet (sent with the propeller), or on the description of the propeller on our catalog, or ask our team.
+1/ Adjust the pitch as recommended on the Propeller Identification Sheet (sent with the propeller)

 2/ On the ground, put full power on brakes or chocks.